PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Final Thoughts

-Start with quality marine wire, size it conservatively using the charts above, and protect everything with proper breakers.
-Your motor will run stronger, your batteries will last longer, and you'll spend more time fishing instead of fixing.
+Start with quality marine-grade tinned copper wire from a reputable brand.
+Size it conservatively using the charts above, accounting for your total circuit length including both positive and negative runs.
+Protect everything with properly sized breakers positioned close to the battery.
+Your motor will deliver full power, your batteries will last longer, and you will spend more time fishing instead of troubleshooting electrical problems.

 PaddleRoundThePier is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com, Amazon.co.uk & Amazon.ca.